-Note If you use any date- or time-related UDDs in a replication definition, Sybase recommends that you set the Date\in\char parameter to Y to send the character representation of those values.
-This is a general recommendation for all Replication Agent configurations when UDDs are used.
+Note If you use any date- or time-related UDDs in a replication definition, Sybase recommends that you configure the Replication Agent to send data to the Replication Server in the format that is native to the primary database.
+Sybase prefers to not have the Replication Agent perform any datatype translations.

 In general, the Replication Agent for DB2 UDB should not perform datatype translations.
-The only condition under which you should consider having the Replication Agent perform datatype translation is when all of the replicate data servers require the same translation.
-In that case, from the point of view of saving processing time, it is probably better to perform the translation once at the Replication Agent, rather than at each replicate database DSI.
+However, when all of the replicate data servers require the same translation, to save processing time, it is probably better to perform the translation once at the Replication Agent, rather than at each replicate database DSI.

-DB2 for OS/390 system management issues Replication Server Manager (RSM) does not manage or monitor the Replication Agent for DB2 UDB for OS/390.
-RSM can, however, manage a replication system in which DB2 for OS/390 is either the primary or replicate data server.
+DB2 for OS/390 system management issues Replication Manager (RM) does not manage or monitor the Replication Agent for DB2 UDB for OS/390.